About Nama Dennis W Njobvu

 Nama is contributing to help avoid a global climate catastrophe along being part of the electric mobility value chain by partnering and serving visionary brands to make their lives and business operations easier.
 Nama is passionate about helping the world meet climate and clean air targets.

 Nama is assisting to battle some of the world’s most pressing problems.
 He is also the founder of the D and S Executive Search firm in London, UK.
-Nama has over fifteen years experience in recruiting and sales.
+Nama has over ten years experience in recruiting.

 Where can you charge your electric vehicle?